...

 These poses work to gently warm up the body, increase circulation, stretch the muscles, and prepare the mind for the practice ahead.
 Each pose can be held for a few breaths.

-Focusing Too Much On One Area Of The Body
+Mistake 2: Focusing Too Much On One Area Of The Body

-Focusing excessively on specific parts of the body like hips or shoulders and neglecting others can result in muscle imbalances and increased risk of injury.
-As a yoga teacher, it is essential to create a balanced practice that targets all areas of the body, ensuring that each muscle group is adequately stretched and strengthened
+As a yoga teacher, it is essential to create a balanced practice that targets all areas of the body, ensuring that each muscle group is adequately stretched and strengthened.

-Not Offering Modifications Or Variations
+Mistake 3: Not Offering Modifications

-My top tip is to go overboard in discovering as many modifications and variations for a pose as you can get your Yogic hands-on.
-I turn it into a game.
-For example, when preparing for a class, I came up with 22 Modifications for a Wrist-friendly Sun Salutations A Sequence for a student that I know has wrist pain.
 I could have stopped at two or three modifications, but I kept my thinking cap on, and after 30 minutes I got to 22 of them.
 You may think that’s a lot of work, but it’s not really when you consider that you can use those modifications for the rest of your yoga teaching career.
-So, those 30 minutes of “thinking” would be a good investment of your time.
+So, those 30 minutes of “thinking” and “researching” is a good investment of your time.

 After writing down as many modifications as I can, I then visualise teaching them.
 I sit with my eyes closed and visualise myself giving all 22 modifications to students in my class.